 The Cursed McDow Hole

 In the 1850s, Charlie and Jenny Papworth settled into a cabin on the east side of a creek in Alexander, TX.
-It was difficult living as these settlers struggled with droughts and flooding, depending on season.
+It was difficult living as these settlers struggled with droughts and flooding, depending on the season.
 They were involved in the community and had a number of good friends in the local area.
 After about five years, Charlie's parents passed away, and he was informed that they'd left him the family furniture.
-In order to retrieve the furniture, Charlie needed to make a 200 mile trip by wagon.
+In order to retrieve the furniture, Charlie needed to make a 200-mile trip by wagon.
 While he was gone, Jenny lived at the cabin by day, but traveled every evening, with the children, to the cabin of their friends, the McDow family.
 After a month of such difficult living, Jenny and the kids didn't arrive one night at the McDow's.
 By the following day, the McDow's and other neighbors became concerned and checked the Papworth cabin, only to find small signs of a scuffle and some blood on the floor.
 During their search, they discovered one of the young children hiding under the bed.
-The community organized a search party, but weren't able to locate Jenny's body.
+The community organized a search party but the search party wasn't able to locate Jenny's body.
 One member of the community, an obnoxious man named Brownlow, accused the local Indian tribe, the Comanche Indians, of killing her.
 Local members of the community began suspecting Brownlow himself, especially when one of his belongings was discovered near the Papworth cabin.
 However, no one could ever prove that Brownlow committed the horrible crime.

 After a few problems with Brownlow and the town, Charlie and his son left the cabin forever.
 However, that's when the hauntings began.
 A neighbor, Keith, and his son stayed at the cabin one night and heard scratching at the door.
 Upon opening the door, he saw Jenny Papworth and her baby.
 She screamed and disappeared, scaring the two so much that they left through the back window.
 The next resident of the cabin, a skeptical man named Charlie Atchinson, lived there for a short period.
-Local men arrived one day to find the doors and windows blocked from the inside.
+Local men arrived one day to find the doors and windows locked from the inside.
 Upon breaking in, they found Charlie lying dead, on the floor, with a horrified look on his face.
 Years later, two young men took up a bet with the Saloon bartender that they could stay at least three nights at the cabin without running away.
 When the locals checked on the boys in three days, they found bullet holes in the walls and discovered that the brothers had run away.

 Many other people witnessed the ghost of Jenny through the years.
 In 1890 a young man fired his gun at the ghost who was approaching him after he'd crossed the creek near the McDow place.
 Engineers and travelers of the local train witnessed seeing Jenny multiple times, standing near the tracks, just holding her baby.
 Two boys fishing at the McDow hole saw her apparition rise out of the water.
 Jenny and her baby were even reported to appear at the foot of Brownlow's deathbed, after which he finally admitted to the killing.
 Locals continued reporting countless sightings of the apparition at McDow hole throughout the years.
 Presumably, the ghost of Jenny Papworth has never found rest.